jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/_configure.md

     * [`set`](../../../jbsplitsstore/write/set.md)

 4. For each overflow allowance struct in the array passed in, store its value if its amount is being updated.
-Emit a `SetOverflowAllowance` event with the all relevant parameters.
+Emit a `SetOverflowAllowance` event with the relevant parameters.

     ```solidity
     // Set overflow allowances if there are any.